The Architecture of Nepal: Stunning Marvels Styles

 Changu Narayan Temple stands as one of Nepal’s oldest temples and features a captivating architectural style.
 The entire temple complex is adorned with vibrant and intricately carved wooden sculptures.
 The temple itself has a dual roof and sits atop a raised platform, offering a commanding presence.
 It boasts four entrances, known as “Dwars,” which are guarded by life-sized sculptures of lions and garudas.
 The struts supporting the temple’s roofs showcase engravings depicting various incarnations of Lord Vishnu.

 UNESCO Recognized: Changu Narayan Temple holds the prestigious status of being a UNESCO World Heritage Site.
-Despite its significance, the temple attracts relatively few tourists, allowing the serene atmosphere of Narayana Village to be preserved and maintained.
+Despite its significance, the temple attracts relatively few tourists.
+This allows the serene atmosphere of Narayana Village to be preserved and maintained.

 Boudhanath Stupa